Paulo de Melo – Captain, Founder, Co-Director and Chief Operation

 Clara Sardà – Marine Biology Researcher

-Clara joined Sea Colors as a marine biologist working on the sea research, collecting data, doing photo identification and education.
-She is calm and considerate, providing joyful journeys at the sea, passing on her knowledge to people and discovering every day a little more about marine wildlife.
+Clara joined Sea Colors as a marine biologist conducting field research at sea, collecting scientific data, doing photo-identification of cetaceans and education.
+Known for her calm and thoughtful approach, she provides enriching and enjoyable journeys at the sea, sharing her knowledge with participants while discovering every day more about marine wildlife.

-As a biologist, you can also find her performing our lectures and briefings, in preparation for our expeditions.
+I addition to her field work, you can also find her performing our lectures and briefings, preparing participants for our expeditions and increasing awareness of marine conservation.

 Beatriu Tort – Marine Biology Researcher